 - Implementation of systems that ensure fair treatment for the company’s crew.

 - Demonstration of compliance with the proper treatment guidelines.

 Impact of the Partner for Responsible Travel Program

 - Porters may eat 1 or 2 meals per day on a climb.
-The Partner companies are committed to providing 3 meals per day.
-315,000 more meals were provided to Partner companies’ porters above the norm.
+The Partner companies are committed to providing 3 meals per day with good portion quantity reported on 99% of the climbs.

 We are experiencing instances of companies using our organization’s name on their website who have not been accepted as a Partner for Responsible Travel.
 For a current list, please visit the CURRENT PARTNERS section of our website.

 All legally licensed climbing companies are welcome to join the Partner for Responsible Travel Program.
 By choosing to climb with a Partner company, you can rest assured that your porters are taken care of well.

 For more information or to register your company, please contact us at [email protected]